 A Theory of Human Motivation

-Abraham Maslow offered a theory of human motivation that was born of a movement towards a positive-growth view of humanity.
-Prior to this, a popular and dominant view was that all human motivation was driven by dark and unseen unconscious forces that lurked within the recesses of the mind.
-Maslow didn't deny negative motivation, or “deficiency-needs” as he termed them, but rather asked that we consider “growth-needs” as just as valid a motivator of human behaviour.
-He envisaged growth of the individual and of the species, towards a Full-humanness through ultimate self-realisation, or “self-actualisation” as he termed it.
+Abraham Maslow offered a theory of human motivation that emerged from a movement toward a positive-growth view of humanity.
+Prior to this, a popular and dominant view was that all human motivation was driven by dark and unseen unconscious forces that lurked within the subconscious mind.
+Maslow didn't deny negative motivation, or “deficiency needs”, as he termed them, but rather asked that we consider “growth needs” as just as valid a motivator of human behaviour.
+He envisaged the growth of the individual and of the species, towards a full humanness through ultimate self-realisation, or “self-actualisation” as he termed it.

-Maslow suggested that in peak-experience human beings are; closest to their real selves, most idiosyncratic.
+Maslow suggested that in peak experience, human beings are closest to their real selves and most idiosyncratic.
 He further stated that this is “the most important source of clean and uncontaminated data; i.e. invention is reduced to a minimum, and discovery increased to a maximum“.
-It seems here he was referring to the almost organic happening that was the nature of activity engaged for its inherent value rather than out of an ulterior motive to get something from it.
+It seems here he was referring to the almost organic nature of the activity, which was engaged for its inherent value rather than out of an ulterior motive to gain something from it.
 Perhaps this can be likened to the term in Chinese Buddhist philosophy known as Ziran; that which comes of itself.

 The emotional reaction in the peak experience has a special flavour of wonder, of awe, of reverence, of humility and surrender before the experience as before something great.